Programs and Initiatives

 Community Ambassadors ensure that summer visitors to Waterbury receive a warm welcome and helpful guidance on how to make the most of their visit to our community.
-Headquartered at the Green Mountain Coffee Café and Visitors Center, Community Ambassadors are passionate about local history, delight in meeting new people, and love of sharing about the community.
+Headquartered at the Waterbury Train Station, Community Ambassadors are passionate about local history, delight in meeting new people, and love of sharing about the community.

 Volunteer Corps are community members who are interested in supporting RW with time and talent.
 Corps members receive emails when help is needed.
 Projects may include planting barrels, working at the Waterbury Arts Fest, and helping in the office.